avishaym/FadingMemoriesCamera/README.md

 # FadingMemoriesCamera
-The Fading Memories Camera minimises objects to silhouettes on a background image
+The Fading Memories Camera minimizes objects to silhouettes on a background image

 Thank you for reading!